phamcongthuy/challenge/_create/brioxy.md

    Growth in the number of arts establishments per capita in Los Angles by 2050: Creative hives are crucial to artistic and cultural vitality of LA.
 Artists are being displaced at an alarming rate.
-Increasing the number of arts establishments per capita is essentialâ€”ensuring that those at the margins, people of color, women and LGBTQ creatives are placed at the center.
+Increasing the number of arts establishments per capita is essential—ensuring that those at the margins, people of color, women and LGBTQ creatives are placed at the center.